 She asked them to observe any symptoms such as:

 - Fever, lethargy or irritability in infants; being unable to feed, loose motions or vomiting

 - Toddlers or older children who complain of a burning sensation or pain while passing urine; or who may avoid going to the washroom because of the discomfort; or those who have an urge to pass urine frequently

 The couple noted down the information provided by the pediatric nephrologist.
 They kept in touch with the pediatric nephrologist through the remainder of their pregnancy.

 As advised by both the doctors, Nina maintained an optimistic outlook and eventually had an uneventful and smooth normal delivery.

 She returned for an ultrasound one week later and was greatly relieved to know that the antenatal hydronephrosis no longer seemed to be a problem for her child.

-Despite the finding, she came in for regular check ups with Dr. Sonia to ensure her baby was growing well, without any urological or nephrological concerns.
+Despite the finding, she came in for regular check ups with Dr. Anunaya to ensure her baby was growing well, without any urological or nephrological concerns.

 Mothers with antenatal hydronephrosis should not worry.
 Most cases of mild hydronephrosis resolve themselves.
 Only infants with moderate to severe hydronephrosis require regular follow ups.